University College Dublin

 Tel: +353 1 716 2674

-Dr. Eoin O'Neill is a tenured Lecturer in Environmental Policy at UCD Planning and Environmental Policy and serves on the executive management team of the UCD Earth Institute.
+Dr. Eoin O'Neill is a tenured Lecturer in Environmental Policy at UCD Planning and Environmental Policy, serves on the executive management team of the UCD Earth Institute and is a member of UCD Geary Institute for Public Policy.
 He holds BA (Hons) and MRUP degrees, and a PhD in planning and economics.
 He is a chartered planner with the Royal Town Planning Institute (MRTPI).
 He also completed the mini-MBA program at Loyola University Chicago.
 Prior to being appointed at UCD he worked as a Technical Specialist in Flood Risk Management in the UK Environment Agency.

 Eoin is an active researcher and seeks to advance research findings to inform policy.
-His research interests concern the interface of human relations with the natural and built environments, under the broad themes of incentives and regulation of land-use externalities, and risk perception and behaviour.
-He is involved in a number of funded research projects across these areas and has published widely in such international journals as Risk Analysis, Natural Hazards, Regional Studies, and Urban Studies.
+His research interests concern the interface of human relations with the natural and built environments, under the broad themes of risk (perception and behaviour), and policy design (incentives and regulation of externalities).
+He is involved in a number of funded research projects across these areas and has published widely in such international journals as Risk Analysis, Environmental Pollution, Journal of Hydrology, Journal of the American Planning Association, and Urban Studies.